k2view-academy/K2View-Academy/articles/27_auditing/03_persistence_strategy.md

 When you have a requirement to make the audit records available to another channel, the persistence strategy should be changed from the System DB to Kafka.

 For example, when you need to log the Audit records into some relational DB (e.g. PostgreSQL), you can publish them to Kafka.
-To do so, update the **AUDIT_PERSISTENCY_STRATEGY** parameter in the **config.ini** to **com.k2view.fabric.auditing.persistence.KafkaBeanPersistence** and restart the Fabric node as explained above.
+To do so, update the **AUDIT_PERSISTENCE_STRATEGY** parameter in the **config.ini** to **com.k2view.fabric.auditing.persistence.SystemDbBeanPersistence** and restart the Fabric node as explained above.

 Then, create a Broadway flow that will consume the Kafka messages and load them into your required target DB.